-Runs with waxed slides can be scheduled to start at a specified future time (up to one week from the current time) on the BOND system.
+Runs with waxed slides can be scheduled to start at a specified future time (up to one week from the current time) on the BOND-III and BOND-MAX systems.
 Runs started overnight, for example, can be timed so that they finish shortly before start of work on the following day.
 Slides sit safely, still waxed, until processing begins, and the hydration period that follows processing is minimized.